Design Guidelines for Vacuum Aluminum Brazing

 - Machining can impart stress into the Aluminum components, which will be released (causes warpage) during the thermal cycle of the braze run.

-- Aluminum components to be brazed need to be light chemical etch and then sealed in a suitable plastic bag with an inert gas.
-I can not over emphasize how important it is to have your parts cleaned by a reputable Chem Cleaning House (we can make some recommendations).
+- Aluminum components that are to be brazed need to be light chemically etched and then vacuum sealed or sealed in a suitable plastic bag with an inert gas.

 - Braze runs usually take > 5 hours from start to finish.

 - In order to accurately measure the temperature of the assembly being brazed, we highly recommend placing a 0.075 inch diameter thermocouple hole on one of the outer vertical surfaces.